rbondoc96/rbondoc96/README.md

 I got my B.S. in Electrical Engineering from San Diego State University, where I focused on Analog and Digital Signal Processing and Communications, Computer Networks, and achieved a minor in Computer Science.

 So far in my career, I've worked with embedded technologies written in C/C++ for a Linux system and debugged and tested radio devices that interfaced with the application.
-Over the past few months, I've been teaching myself the dogma of web application development, from learning front-end JavaScript, to expanding on my Python knowledge from college by learning Django.
+Over the past few months, I've been teaching myself how to develop web applications, from learning front-end JavaScript and React, to expanding on my Python knowledge from college by learning Django.

 ## My Values
 🌈 Inclusivity<br>